 The Iron Web is an anarchist novel by Larken Rose.
 I read it on 2020 May 17.
 It is above average, and the only story I've seen that correctly identifies the *US* government as illegitimate and terrorist.

 Why you should be an anarchist

 The biggest issue plot-wise is that the main characters end up playing little or no role in the fall of the state.
-About a fourth of the way through, hints are made at a plan that would've taken the story a radically different direction (the Mexico thing), but it doesn't end up happening and felt like failed foreshadowing.
+About a fourth of the way through, hints are made at a plan that would've taken the story a radically different direction (having Jessica go to Mexico and tell her survivor story), but it doesn't end up happening and felt like failed foreshadowing.

 The plot is very stagnant.
 The siege of the anarchist camp covers pretty much the whole story, so there are very few plot developments, mostly character ones.

 There is another failed foreshadowing, of the opposite type; the goodguys are saved near the end of the book by Willard Hargrove's cellar which was never even hinted at before it was used.

 I think the biggest realisticity issue is survivability.
 A POV character survives a plane being shot down by a missile, apparently without a parachute, is not taken to a real hospital, and is only temporarily injured. *Many* times, characters survive bullets similarly (in one case, three).
 I'm no expert on the topic, but I'm pretty sure you don't get shot - even in the ankle - and then survive in the wilderness for multiple days with only the most primitive of medical attention.

 As for the siege that takes most of the story, I think it's unrealistic that the besiegers didn't just flatten the place for real.
 Once they used tanks to level some buildings, I'm not sure what they were waiting for.

 While it's beautiful that the book openly portrays the US government for what it is, there are several scenes that mar its didactic purity.